 Introduction

-Bass Coast Shire Council (Council) in consultation with the Victorian Planning Authority (VPA) has prepared a draft Precinct Structure Plan (PSP) for the Wonthaggi North East precinct.
-A PSP is a ‘big picture’ plan that sets the vision for developing new communities and is the primary plan for guiding urban development in the growth area of the region.
+The Victorian Planning Authority (VPA) in consultation with Bass Coast Shire Council (Council) has prepared a draft Precinct Structure Plan (PSP) for the Wonthaggi North East precinct.
+The PSP sets the vision for developing new communities and is the primary plan for guiding urban development in the growth area.

 The precinct was included within the Wonthaggi Strategic Framework Plan as part of Bass Coast Amendment C134.

-The area will undergo a full transition of land use as part of large-scale residential development, with considerable population increase and demographic change.
+The area will undergo a full transition of land use into a large-scale residential development, with considerable population increase.

-The Wonthaggi Precinct covers approximately 632 hectares that will guide development of a self-contained precinct of approximately 5,000 dwellings accommodating 12,000 local residents, with an emphasis on high quality neighbourhood design, service provision, high quality street scapes and open space and retention and protection of natural features.
+The precinct covers approximately 632 hectares and will accommodate approximately 5,000 dwellings and approximately 12,000 local residents, with an emphasis on high quality neighbourhood design, service provision, high quality street scapes and open space and retention and protection of natural features.

-Bass Coast Shire Council commissioned a number of background technical studies to inform the future urban form of the precinct.
+Council and the VPA commissioned a number of background technical studies to inform the PSP.
 The purpose of this document is to provide a summary of the findings of these studies and to highlight issues and opportunities that were considered in the preparation of the PSP.
 Council will be responsible for implementing the PSP, the Wonthaggi Native Vegetation Precinct Plan (NVPP) and the Development Contributions Plan (DCP).

 Purpose

-This report summarises the key findings presented by the technical reports and analysis that informed the preparation of the Wonthaggi North East PSP, the Wonthaggi Native Vegetation Precinct Plan (NVPP) and DCP and its associated documents.
+This report summarises the key findings presented by the technical reports and analysis that informed the preparation of the PSP, NVPP and DCP and its associated documents.
 The report provides context and explains how this information guided the preparation of the proposed future urban structure.
 This report:

-Summarises the strategic context of the precinct
+Summarises the strategic context of the precinct.

-Outlines the physical context of the site including topography, vegetation, waterways and contamination
+Outlines the physical context of the site including topography, vegetation, waterways and contamination.

-Identifies the land use and development needs for the precinct
+Identifies the land use and development needs for the precinct.

 Explains how the PSP responds to the key findings of the above.

-A full list of the supporting documents that have informed the preparation of this background report and PSP can be found in Section 7 of this document.
+A full list of the supporting documents that have informed the preparation of this background report and the PSP can be found in Section 7.

 Summary of the PSP

-The PSP will provide the long-term vision for the future planning and development of the precinct.
-These plans will provide a broad framework that will coordinate development and assist in the transition of the area from non-urban to urban land.
+The PSP provides the long-term vision for the future planning and development of the precinct.
+The PSP provides a broad framework that will coordinate development and assist in the transition of the area from non-urban to urban land.
 Future residents of the precinct will enjoy and benefit from the proposed environmental, social and economic assets proposed in the PSP.

 The PSP is supported by the DCP which identifies and funds the construction of provision of land for basic and essential infrastructure projects required to ensure future residents, visitors and workers in the precinct can be provided with timely access to infrastructure and services necessary to support a quality and affordable lifestyle.

-Council has prepared the PSP, DCP and NVPP in collaboration with the VPA.
-Council and the VPA commissioned and prepared the background reports, council will be responsible for implementing the PSP, DCP and NVPP.
+VPA has prepared the PSP, DCP and NVPP in collaboration with Council.
+Council and the VPA commissioned and prepared the background reports, Council will be responsible for implementing the PSP, DCP and NVPP.

 The Wonthaggi North East precinct: